Do you need to understand what Net Zero means? Or want to know how to be assertive in a negotiation?

 Our micro modules are free of charge and offer quick introductions to a range of topics.
 Prepared by CIPFA’s subject matter experts, they deliver key information in an easily digestible, online format, plus tips on where to access further information and learning.

-The modules have been designed to fit around busy schedules and can be completed on the go - on trains, over breakfast, or before meetings.
+The modules have been designed to fit around busy schedules and can be completed on the go – on trains, over breakfast, or before meetings.
 To access each one, you will be asked to let us know your name, email address and job role, to help us understand the popular topics and guide what we produce next.

 PPP/PFI Arrangements and Expiry: an overview of Public-Private Partnerships (PPP) and Private Finance Initiatives (PFIs) covering their history and expiry.

-Competitive Advantage - VIRIO: The VRIO Framework is a tool to evaluate resources and capabilities in order to determine what type of competitive advantage, if any, each resource and capability brings.
+Competitive advantage - VRIO: The VRIO Framework is a tool to evaluate resources and capabilities to determine what type of competitive advantage, if any, each resource and capability brings.

 Leadership and personal skills